 The LAPITA, Oceanic ancestors exhibition showcases a panorama of the Lapita ceramic tradition through an exceptional selection of objects and fragments of objects originating mainly from New Caledonia and Vanuatu.

-Based on recent archaeological discoveries that have led us to reassess our knowledge of prehistoric Oceania, the exhibition repositions Lapita ceramics – which dates to 3000 years ago - in its historical and archaeological context.
+Based on recent archaeological discoveries that have led us to reassess our knowledge of prehistoric Oceania, the exhibition repositions Lapita ceramics – which date back 3000 years - in its historical and archaeological context.

 The surprising consistency of stippled potteries dispersed along nearly 4500 km in less than 400 years has led archaeologists to identify a “Lapita cultural Complex” in the Pacific Southwest 3000 years ago.

 More than 300 prehistoric sites containing Lapita fragments have been identified so far.
-But the discovery of a New Caledonia pit and of a cemetery in Teouma (Vanuatu) have allowed, in the last decade, to study for the first time an important series of well preserved Lapita recipients and to make an important contribution to the description of this ceramic tradition.
+But, within the last decade, the discovery of a New Caledonian pit and of a cemetery in Teouma (Vanuatu), have allowed researchers to begin studying an important series of well preserved Lapita recipients and to make an important contribution to the description of this ceramic tradition.
 One of its main characteristics is the complexity of the shapes.
-After reassembling pottery fragments and the analysis of materials found during archaeological digs, emerged a rich artefact typology and evidence that Austronesian potters had developed a specific technique of pottery making.
-Potteries, mostly made of swamp clay, were mounted on plaques.
+The reassembly of pottery fragments and the analysis of materials found during archaeological digs unveiled a rich artefact typology and evidence that Austronesian potters had developed a specific technique of pottery making.
+Pottery, mostly made of swamp clay, was mounted on plaques.
 Motifs printed on dry clay before kilning were fashioned with dented tools and symmetrically stippled.
-Motif is characterized by one or two central bands with often complex bordered by friezes with simple and repetitive patterns.
-Studies have revealed about 15 great categories of decor.
-More digs in Melanesia Lapita sites have identified more or less sophisticated human face figures in the decorative Lapita Complex, already defined by geometric patterns.
+The decoration is characterized by one or two central bands with often complex motifs that are bordered by friezes composed of simple and repetitive patterns.
+Studies have revealed about 15 major decorative categories.
+In addition to these geometric motifs, further digs in the Melanesian Lapita sites have uncovered more or less sophisticated representations of human faces.

 SECTION 1 – LAPITA SETTLEMENT